 PROCESSING AGE – The age and size of a grass fed animal are extremely important factors when it comes to the development of the health benefits and taste.
 An animal that is under 20-24 months of age is too young and not fully grown eating only grass, and will likely lack the marbling and health benefits you expect from your grassfed beef.
 Most English breeds of cattle weighing less than 1000lbs are not full grown, which they must be in order to gain intramuscular fat during the finishing process—where the tenderness, flavor, and health benefits of grass fed beef are developed and stored—from calorically dense annual grasses.

 GRASS FED & FINISHED – Many grassfed beef providers don’t actually go through a finishing process; however, this is a crucial step to developing marbling and flavor.
+Good genetics, fully grown, special annual grasses planted every year, mob or concentrated grazing, monitoring daily weight gain to insure the animal is “fattening” naturally, and no weeds!
+Doing these items for the last 60 days of the animal’s life are the key to success.
 Others will say “grassfed beef” but will finish the animal on grains or feed to develop marbling in the meat.
-The healthy aspects of grass fed & finished beef comes from the grass the animal eats.
+Cattle are herbivores.
+They were never designed to eat grains.
+The healthy aspects of grass fed & finished beef comes from the green grass the animal eats.
 Vitamins A,D, and E, enzymes, Conjugated Linoleic Acid, and the proper balance of Omegas are just some of the benefits of grass fed & finished beef, in addition to having half the calories!
 The grasses used to finish are important, too.
-If it eats weeds, it’ll taste like weeds (usually a wild, gamey flavor) so a carefully timed rotation of perennials and annuals is essential for proper weight gain, marbling, and flavor.
+Perennial grasses will not provide the nutrition to gain enough weight in a short time.
+If the animal eats weeds, it’ll taste like weeds (usually a wild, gamey flavor) so closely monitoring the annual grasses for quality is essential for proper weight gain, marbling, and flavor.